 The Student Leadership Certificate is a university-wide initiative designed to educate undergraduate campus leaders through the completion of course work, programs, activities, and experiences that provide a pathway to student success, development, and personal growth.
 The academic for credit certificate combines formal classroom instruction with out-of-class experiences to create a structured learning environment.
 The goal is to develop the whole student through knowledge acquisition, skill development, and civic engagement.

-If you are already interested in hearing more, complete the following interest form (log-in to CampusLINK using your UC username) and we will be in touch.
+If you are already interested in learning more, complete the following interest form (log-in to CampusLINK using your UC username) and we will be in touch.

 Students can also declare their intent on complete the certificate on the College of Arts & Science's page.